 A Fauns’ Delicacy

-My own path is like a faun that plays between the wild forests and the labyrinth.
-Not in sorrow, nor in joy, but in rhythm.
+I am like a faun that plays between the wild forests and the labyrinth.
+Though, not in sorrow, nor in joy, but in rhythm.
 The faun can always hear the sweet melodies in the distance that run deeper than through the sensual ear.
-Yet, this faun has not forsaken the dirt and the leaves, and the smell of the rain has not deserted them.
+Yet, this faun has not forsaken the dirt and the leaves, and the smell of the rain has not deserted me.
 I am not lost as I have been told.
 I am never too far and astray.
-My place lies between the earth and sidereal, starry Heavens, where I can lift a little under the rock and the petals, a portion of the sun and a portion of the moon.
-I can run my fingers along the currents, sensing the subtleties of things.
-Mines (my path) is not a philosophy pursuant of supreme transcendence.
+This place I lay between the earth and all else. . . .is where I lift a little under both the pebble and the petal, and yet still I find my sun and moon.
+I run my fingers along currents, sensing the subtleties of things.
+Mines is not a path pursuant of supreme transcendence.
 It is foreplay; of being on the cusp.
 It is a delicate state of being.
-Once dithering between the wildfields and the vast prairie, I find myself yet here at peace, and this peace I have gained is balance and restores me when I need filling.
+Once dithering between wildfields and vast prairies, I find myself yet here at peace in a place between spaces, and this peace I have gained is balance and restores me when I need filling.
 It is solace.
 It is delightful gluttony, subsisting on the great fig.